 Several sizing options are available based on the implementation type.
 For greenfield implementations, we recommend using the SAP Quick Sizer tool.
 For detailed information, see SAP's Sizing page.
 SAP also provides T-shirt guides for specific solutions and tools for migrating current on-premises solutions to GCP.
 (For example, see Find Certified IaaS Platforms and SAP Note 2456432 - SAP Applications on Google Cloud Platform: Supported Products and Google VM types.)
-SAP and GCP use different units to measure IOPS (input/output operations per second); consult your SI (Systems Integrator) partner to convert SAP sizing requirements to GCP components.
+SAP and GCP use different units to measure IOPS (input/output operations per second); consult your SI (Systems Integrator) partner to convert SAP sizing requirements into appropriately sized GCP infrastructure.

 Supported machine types